jdcloudcom/en/documentation/Marketplace/Marketplace/Service-Related/PLUS-Enterprise-Email-Document.md

 4) Delete: Select the files to be deleted, tick them, and click **OK** to complete the deletion;

-5) In the list of folders, there will be corresponding actions based on permission limits for individuals in different folders, such as “Rename”, “Upload” and “Access Permission”.
+5) In the list of folders, there will be corresponding actions based on permission limits for individuals in different folders, such as "Rename", "Upload" and "Access Permission".

-6) When you enter the list of files, you can conduct “Download”, “Preview” and “Send an Email” to a single file; click **Send an Email**, it will jump to the “Writing an Email” Page, and the file will be attached automatically, you can just write the email content.
+6) When you enter the list of files, you can conduct "Download", "Preview" and "Send an Email" to a single file; click **Send an Email**, it will jump to the "Writing an Email" Page, and the file will be attached automatically, you can just write the email content.

 1.19.3 Who is in charge of the enterprise net disk?